TurBoss/blt/doc/parseargs.rst

 *parserName* **ischanged** *argName*
   Indicates if *argName* was modified by the last **parse** operation.
   *ArgName* is the name of the argument returned by the **add** operation.
-Returns "1" if *argName* was modeified, "0" otherwise.
+Returns "1" if *argName* was modified, "0" otherwise.

 *parserName* **parse**  *argList* ?\ *arrayName*\ ?
-  Parses the *argList*, extracting the known arguments, returning the remaining arguments. *ArgList* is a TCL list of words representing the command line (without the command name).
-If an *arrayName* argument is given, it is the name of a TCL array variable that will map the argument names and their respective current values.
+  Parses *argList* extracting the known arguments and returning the remaining arguments. *ArgList* is a TCL list of words representing the command line (without the command name).
+If an *arrayName* argument is provided, it is the name of a TCL array variable that will contain a mappping of argument names and their respective current values.

 *parserName* **reset**
   Resets the parser by resetting all the current argument values to their defaults (this is the value specified by the **-default** switch).

 *parserName* **restore**  *list*
-  Sets the current value for the given arguments.  *List* is a TCL list of name-value pairs of the argument name and its new current value.
+  Sets the current value for the given arguments.  *List* is a TCL list of name-value pairs of the argument name and its new value.
 It is an error is the named argument does not exist.

 *parserName* **save**
   Returns the current values for all arguments.
 This command returns a TCL